 Inside the Depot

-With the opening of Depot Boijmans Van Beuningen in 2021, Museum Boijmans Van Beuningen’s entire collection of 151,000 artworks will be accessible to the public.
+With the opening of Depot Boijmans Van Beuningen in 2021, Museum Boijmans Van Beuningen’s entire collection of 154,000 artworks will be accessible to the public.
 They can choose to visit the Depot without a guided tour and get a behind-the-scenes view of how the museum works.
 Immediately upon entering the building, visitors will get a sense of the size of the collection and the range of the Depot’s activities.
-For a first introduction to Depot Boijmans Van Beuningen, visitors can take the free express lift to the rooftop restaurant and terrace where they can enjoy spectacular views of the city.
-Those visitors who want to discover more can buy a ticket and wander at their leisure through most of the building.
+For a first introduction to Depot Boijmans Van Beuningen, visitors can take the express lift to the rooftop restaurant and terrace where they can enjoy spectacular views of the city.
+Until 5 p.m. the roof is only accessible to visitors with a valid entrance ticket, after closing time it is also possible without a ticket.
+Those visitors who want to discover the depot further can buy a ticket and wander at their leisure through most of the building.
 Via the tall atrium vitrines, they will come to educational spaces, presentation spaces, the auditorium and the expertise centre where artworks will be restored.
 They will get glimpses of the various storage facilities and technical spaces, where they can see artworks being restored, silver being polished and masterpieces being packed for transportation to exhibitions in the Netherlands and abroad.

 “We have reached the highest point, so together with all our partners and the BAM men and women who have worked so hard on the construction of this fantastic project, we’re raising a toast to this milestone.
 We’re already proud of the results and are continuing steadily.”

 Hans Polderman, project director at BAM Construction & Technology.